General Waste Information

 If you garbage pickup is missed, please call the main line at 724-4100.

 Garbage Stickers Program: If you have more garbage than the Cart can hold, you must have a garbage sticker on each item (see below for items you can tag with those stickers and items you cannot).
 If loose items do not have a sticker, you may get a 24-hour violation notice, which could result in a clean-up bill.
 We recommend that you staple the sticker on the item if there is a chance it will blow off.
 The stickers may be purchased for $2.00 each at the City Treasurer’s Office in City Hall or at the Public Service Building on Keating Avenue.
 If you buy five (5) garbage stickers, you get one (1) free (6 for $10.00).
+Only six (6) stickers may be used at one time per residential pickup.
 Please Note: Appliances require separate neon green stickers, which cost $25.00.
 For more information, please see the section about appliances on page 5 in this booklet.

 Acceptable Sticker Items: